Love Letter (R. Kelly album)

 Love Letter is the tenth studio album by American R&B recording artist R. Kelly.
 It was released on December 14, 2010, by Jive Records.
+This was the final album to be released under the Jive label, as Jive was folded into RCA Records in 2011.
 It was written and produced entirely by Kelly.
-A departure from his previous work's contemporary sound and sexually explicit themes, Love Letter incorporates classic soul music influences and features chivalrous lyrics concerning love and forgiveness.
+A departure from his previous work's contemporary sound and sexually explicit themes, Love Letter incorporates classic 1950s/1960s soul music influences and features chivalrous lyrics concerning love and forgiveness.

 The album debuted at number 6 on the US Billboard 200 chart, selling 154,000 copies in its first week.
 It produced two singles that attained respectable charting on the US Hot R&B/Hip-Hop Songs chart.
 Upon its release, Love Letter received positive reviews from most music critics, who complimented its classically minded style and praised Kelly for his singing and songwriting.
-As of June 2022, It has sold over one million copies in the United States and was certified platinum by the Recording Industry Association of America (RIAA).
+It was certified Gold by the Recording Industry Association of America (RIAA).